ozaner/ozanerhansha.github.io-OLD/_posts/2018-01-23-minkowski-spacetime.md

 <!-- Remove link to vector space wikipedia -->
 <!-- *If you don't know what a vector space is, I've written a post about it [here](\2018\01\20\vector-spaces).* -->

-An event, usually denoted $$s$$, is represented by a 4D vector where $$x,y,z,t$$ are real numbers:
+An event, usually denoted $s$, is represented by a 4D vector where $x,y,z,t$ are real numbers:

 $$s=(x,y,z,ict)$$

-You may have noticed that the last coordinate, which corresponds to time, is multiplied by a factor of $$ic$$. $$i$$, as we know, is the imaginary unit and multiplying it by time makes the fourth coordinate an imaginary number.
+You may have noticed that the last coordinate, which corresponds to time, is multiplied by a factor of $ic$. $i$, as we know, is the imaginary unit and multiplying it by time makes the fourth coordinate an imaginary number.
 The fourth coordinate always being an imaginary number means that spacetime consists of 3 real spatial dimensions and one imaginary temporal dimension.

-$$c$$ represents the speed of light (299,792,458 m/s) and when multiplied by a time value (like seconds) it gives the distance a photon would travel in that time.
+$c$ represents the speed of light (299,792,458 m/s) and when multiplied by a time value (like seconds) it gives the distance a photon would travel in that time.
 This is necessary to convert from time units to length units.
 It wouldn't really make sense to have a position vector with different units for dimensions, as we'll see...

 #### An Example
 Say you walk 2m forward out of your house, walk 3 meters to the right, and jump (an impressive) 1 meter into the air.
 Let's also say that at the moment you were 1 meter in the air, 6 seconds had passed.